Gaels: Origins

 The Lia Fáil at the Hill of Tara, sacred site of inauguration for the Gaelic High Kings.

+Gaelic culture and the Goidelic language are first recorded in Ireland, suggesting that it first developed on the island.
 There is disagreement about when Ireland and Britain became Celtic.
 Some scholars link it to the arrival of the Bell Beaker culture in the Bronze Age, from c.2400 BC onward.
 This saw the arrival of people with Steppe/Yamnaya ancestry, which eventually became dominant.
-Archaeologist J. P. Mallory writes that the arrival of Bell Beaker culture and spread of Bell Beaker genes seems to offer "a simple and clear model" of Irish Gaelic origins, as there is no evidence of later large migrations to Ireland, either archaeologically or genetically.
-An archaeogenetics study found that three Bronze Age men buried on Rathlin Island between 2000–1500 BC were most genetically similar to the modern Irish, Scots and Welsh.
+Archaeologist J. P. Mallory writes that the arrival of Bell Beaker culture and spread of Bell Beaker genes seems to offer "a simple and clear model" of Irish Gaelic origins, as there is no evidence of later large migrations to Ireland, archaeologically or genetically.
+An archaeogenetics study found that three Bronze Age men buried on Rathlin Island between 2000 and 1500 BC were most genetically similar to the modern Irish, Scots and Welsh.

 Other scholars suggest that Ireland became Celtic or Goidelic much later.
-Linguist Peter Schrijver argues that any date before 1000 BC is too early, because the earliest inscriptions in Goidelic show that it was still very similar to other Celtic languages in the 1st century AD.
+Linguist Peter Schrijver argues that any date before 1000 BC is too early, because the earliest Goidelic inscriptions show that it was still very similar to other Celtic languages in the 1st century AD.
 Schrijver says that the various Celtic language branches should have been far more divergent after two thousand years.

 Mallory proposes there was a language shift sometime after 1400 BC: that Goidelic was at first spoken by a minority (perhaps a certain class), and Ireland's pre-Goidelic people gradually switched to it because it was more advantageous (easier access to goods, status, power, security etc).
 He suggests two "archaeological horizons" where a language shift could have happened.
-The first is between 1400 BC and 900 BC, when many hillforts were built.
+The first is 1400–900 BC, when many hillforts were built.
 Mallory suggests that a 'hillfort language' would be a likely candidate for proto-Goidelic.
 These were hubs that probably had a range of functions, which could have fostered bilingualism and language shift.
-The second is during the first few centuries BC, when a series of 'royal' ceremonial sites took shape (Emain Macha, Dún Ailinne, Rathcroghan, Tara) and other large enclosures and liner earthworks were dug (Dorsey, Lismullin).
+The second horizon is during the first few centuries BC, when a series of 'royal' ceremonial sites took shape (Emain Macha, Dún Ailinne, Rathcroghan, Tara) and other large enclosures and liner earthworks were built (Dorsey, Lismullin).
 Each of these 'royal' sites were later associated with a Gaelic tribe.
 The most important was Tara, where the High King (also known as the King of Tara) was inaugurated on the Lia Fáil (Stone of Destiny), which stands to this day.

 John T. Koch proposes that Goidelic developed from proto-Celtic when Ireland went through a period of relative isolation at the end of the Bronze Age and beginning of the Iron Age, from c.600 BC.
-He believes Ireland and Celtiberia preserved a more conservative Q-Celtic language because they were not fully integrated into the La Tènecultural sphere.
+He believes Ireland and Celtiberia preserved a more conservative Q-Celtic language because they were not fully integrated into La Tène culture.
 This emerged around 450 BC and was associated with the newer P-Celtic (Gallo-Brittonic) languages.
+The Goidelic branch of Celtic retains more archaic features than Brittonic, suggesting that Goidelic is the older branch.